 A developmental and clinical psychologist, Ed Tronick co-founded the Child Development Unit at Boston Children’s Hospital and the Touchpoints Program with T. Berry Brazelton.
 He is currently a University Distinguished Professor of Psychology at the University of Massachusetts, Boston and a Research Associate in Newborn Medicine at Harvard Medical School.
+He is the author, with Claudia Gold, of The Power of Discord: Why the Ups and Downs of Relationships Are the Secret to Building Intimacy, Resilience, and Trust.

 The YouTube video of the Still-Face paradigm, which Ed developed in 1975, has been viewed over six million times, a reflection of its impact on our understanding not only of infants, but also of adults.
 He developed the Still-Face paradigm to test the hypothesis that infants are born with the ability to engage in complex social interaction.
 The experiment, and decades of research that followed, have resulted in a fundamental shift in our understanding of human development.